jkeefe/newmark-design-development/THE_NOTES.md

 Add a the new "route" to your web service that so that when I text your phone number I get the right number of dogs.
 Make sure it works and post a screenshot of your interaction with your bot into Slack.

+# Class 4 • Introduction to conversational interfaces

+## Say what?
+Computers understanding human language

+Automatically processing what someone is saying -- either in a chat, to a voice assistant, or in an email -- is increasingly possible thanks to machine learning.
+We'll play with one of these natural language processing tools (Dialogflow) to get a handle on how to make it work for you.

+### Utterances

+Also called "Training Phrases" (Dialogflow).

+Those are all the things a human might say that mean the same intent.
+So:

+- Wow
+- OMG
+- whoa!
+- I can't believe it!
+- Amazing

+... could all _utterances_ for an intent we might call the `chitchat-wow` intent.
+The more utterances, the better the NLP learns.

+### Intents

+Having your bot (or any conversational software) understand "yes" is pretty clear.
+But what if people say yes differently?

+- Yes!
+- Yup.
+- You bet!
+- Si.
+- Of course

+You can teach it that _phrases like this_ mean "yes."
+So we could call this intent `chitchat-yes`.

+- No way
+- Nope
+- nada
+- no
+- Heck no

+If we see words like the above, we could say these are `chitchat-no`.

+- Wow
+- OMG
+- whoa!
+- I can't believe it!
+- Amazing

+And words like these could mean the `chitchat-wow` intent.

+So you could make bot responses to those _intents_ instead of those words, and let the Natural Language Processor decide which intent is, um, intended.

+### Training

+Interestingly, most natural language systems allow you to review its decisions and _train_ it when it performed well and performed poorly.

+## More intents

+Consider the intents for the following phrases:

+- What's the forecast in Minneapolis tomorrow?
+- Will it rain in New York Friday?
+- What's the temperature outside?
+- Do I need an umbrella?

+## Entities

+To answer a "forecast" intent, you need two additional pieces of information: Where and when.

+These are called "entities" (and also slits and elements and probably many other things).

+So a `weather-forcast` intent requires `place` and `time`.

+- What's the forecast in Minneapolis tomorrow?
+    Intent: `weather-forecast`
+    Entity Place: `minneapolis`
+    Entity Time: `tomorrow`

+- Will it rain in New York Friday?
+    Intent: `weather-precipitation`
+    Entity Place: `new york`
+    Entity Time: `friday`

+- What's the temperature outside?
+    Intent: ?
+    Entity Place: ?
+    Entity Time: ?

+- Do I need an umbrella?
+    Intent: ?
+    Entity Place: ?
+    Entity Time: ?

+- Dialogflow in console
+- Using as an API
+- Dexter

+### Slots

+Slots are a category of Entity.
+So `city` is a slot, and `minneapolis` is the entity.

+### Actions

+In Dialogflow, you can name an "action" in addition to an intent.
+The action is the name of something that should be done.
+It can be passed along to your code.

+## Introduction to Dialogflow

+There are lots of tools out there to use.
+We'll play with [Dialogflow](https://dialogflow.com) (which used to be called API.ai ... so there may be some notations here that still reference that).

+## Setup

+As usual, you'll need to sign up.
+It's free.
+And you'll need a Google/Gmail account.

+- Click "Sign up for Free"
+- Log in with Google (Dialogflow is a Google product).
+- Choose "Create Agent" -- and you may need to authenticate with Google again here.
+- Note that you can think of "Agents" as one bot brain.
+What you teach one agent isn't (easily) shared with another agent.
+- Name it "MyAgent" (no spaces allowed)
+- Leave the "Link to Google Project" line empty and hit OK
+- Check the `V1 API` button (note that Version 1 won't work after October 2019)
+- Click "Save"

+OK, your "agent" is established.

+- If you don't see a sidebar on the left side, click the menu icon (the three horizontal lines)
+- In the sidebar, click on "Small Talk."
+- You'll get a new screen.
+Look for the "Enable" switch and turn it on
+- Click "Save"

+You have now turned on a bunch of default responses for common things humans say to bots.

+You can alter the default responses on this page, tho it would take you a while to go through them all.

+Try typing some things in the "Try it now" space in the upper right corner.

+Note that these defaults do **not** result in an _intent_.
+That's because we haven't made them yet.
+They **do** however, result in an _action_ ... which we can use in our code.

+## Play a little

+Find the "Try it now" box at the top and try typing some random phrases that might constitute small talk.
+What happens?

+Pay close attention to the "Intent" and "Action" areas.

+Also try things that might be casual synonyms for "yes" and "no."

+Be sure to ch